Switch Booting Commands

 protocol

 The protocol command configures how the supervisors on a modular switch will handle switchover events.
 By default, the switch is set to route processor redundancy (RPR), which synchronizes startup-config files between the supervisor modules and partially boots the standby supervisor.
-You can set the mode to simplex (manual switchover only) or to stateful switchover (SSO) which synchronizes both startup-config and running-config files between the supervisor modules and fully boots the standby module to speed the switchover process and minimize packet loss.
-Note that SSO synchronizes L2 state between the supervisors, but that L3 state is not synchronized.
+You can set the mode to simplex (manual switchover only) or to stateful switchover (SSO), which synchronizes both startup-config and running-config files between the supervisor modules, fully boots the standby module to speed the switchover process, and minimizes packet loss.
+SSO synchronizes the L2 state between the supervisors, but the L3 state is not synchronized.
 This can result in traffic loss for traffic forwarded on routes learned by a dynamic routing protocol.
 Enabling nonstop forwarding can eliminate most packet loss for BGP and OSPF.

 The no protocol and default protocol commands set the redundancy protocol to the default value (rpr) by removing the protocol command from running-config.